 In addition to treating active symptoms, custom made orthotics can be used to prevent future foot problems.
 For example, flat feet or very high arches can be asymptomatic for years; however, they can silently generate abnormal biomechanical stresses and over time weakens the muscles, ligaments, and joints of the feet.
 Furthermore, since our musculoskeletal system is a kinetic chain, having proper support at the base can help to promote better spinal alignment and a more balanced posture.

-You can view our selection of orthotic footwear by clicking the links below.
+You can view our selection of custom made sandals for women and men by clicking the link below.

 Frequently Asked Questions